-Firstly, each image dataset has different and even incomplete ROI annotations, due to their distinct needs and clinical objectives.
-As seen in Figure \ref{fig:fig1}, dataset 1 contains annotations for 15 abdominal organs, while dataset 2 is annotated for the liver and tumor only.
+First, each image dataset has partial and incomplete ROI annotations due to their distinct needs and clinical objectives.
+As seen in Figure \ref{fig:fig1}, dataset 1 contains annotations for 15 abdominal organs, while dataset 2 is only annotated for the liver and tumor.
 Secondly, class definitions can vary depending on the clinical target.
-To illustrate, in dataset 1, the liver is annotated as a whole organ, whereas in dataset 2, the same liver region is divided into two categories: liver and tumor.
-Additionally, images from different datasets exhibit significant statistical divergence due to factors such as imaging modalities (dataset k) and body regions (dataset 3).
+To illustrate this point, in dataset 1, the liver is annotated as a whole organ, whereas in dataset 2, the same liver region is divided into two categories of liver and tumor.
+Additionally, images from different datasets can exhibit significant statistical divergence due to factors such as imaging modalities and body regions (dataset 3 and k).

-Given these challenges, several intriguing questions remain to be explored.
-Can tasks with different target regions of interest mutually benefit from each other?
-Is the underlying representation transferable across different body regions?
-Despite the visual difference of imaging modalities, can a model discern and utilize the commonalities between them?
+Given these challenges, intriguing questions remain to be fully explored.
+How can segmentation tasks with different target ROIs mutually benefit from each other?
+Is the underlying feature representation transferable across different body regions?
+Despite the visual difference in imaging modalities, how can a model discern and utilize the meaningful commonalities between them?

-In this paper, we attempt to answer the above questions.
+In this paper, we strive to answer the above questions.
 Our main contributions are:

 \begin{itemize}[leftmargin=*]